Jessica E. Wagenseil, Principal Investigator

 Laboratory and Personal Mission

 I understand that each trainee is different from each other and from me.
 These differences drive innovation, creativity, and challenges.
 I will make every effort to get to know each trainee’s whole, authentic self and tailor my mentoring approach accordingly, when possible.
-I recognize that not all mentee-mentor pairs are ideally suited, hence I will be honest and upfront with you about the non-negotiable aspects of my mentorship.
-I will be explicit about the commitments that I expect mentees to make to me and that I will make to them.
+I am explicit about the commitments that I make to my trainees and that I expect them to make to me and to the laboratory as a whole.
 We will review and sign an agreement that will be revisited yearly.
-I will work tirelessly for your success while you are in the laboratory, and beyond.
+I will work tirelessly for each trainee’s personal success while they are in the laboratory, and beyond.